Securities and Exchange Commission

 Require their suppliers to adopt policies and procedures that are consistent with those contained in our Conflict Minerals Policy.

 We do not support embargoing 3TG from the DRC region, but rather encourage our suppliers to continue to source responsibly from the region.

 Reasonable Country of Origin Inquiry Information

-Our outreach for 2017 included 55 direct suppliers (the “Suppliers”) that we identified as having provided us with catalysts that may contain 3TG.
-The number of Suppliers increased from 2016 as a result of our acquisition of Petro-Canada Lubricants Inc. in February 2017.
-Our response rate from the Suppliers was over 76%.
+Our outreach for 2018 included 55 direct suppliers (the “Suppliers”) that we identified as having provided us with catalysts that may contain 3TG.
+Our response rate from the Suppliers was over 83%.